rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

+Ansible uses variables to manage differences and connections between systems.
+With Ansible, you can execute tasks and playbooks on multiple systems with a single command.
+However, not all systems are exactly alike; some require different configuration than others.
+In some cases, you may want to use the behavior or state of one system as configuration on other systems.
+For example, you might use the IP address of one system as a configuration value on another system.
+To use variables, you must place the variable in a task or play and set or retrieve variable values.

+You can reference variables in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
+The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of referencing variables in Ansible.

+You must use standard YAML syntax for variable values.
+You can set variable values in your playbooks, in your :ref:`inventory <intro_inventory>`, in included files or roles, or at the command line.
+You can also retrieve values from your remote systems (Ansible facts), from external data sources (lookups), or from related APIs (``*_info`` modules).

 .. contents::
    :local:

-While automation exists to make it easier to make things repeatable, all systems are not exactly alike; some may require configuration that is slightly different from others.
-In some instances, the observed behavior or state of one system might influence how you configure other systems.
-For example, you might need to find out the IP address of a system and use it as a configuration value on another system.

-Ansible uses *variables* to help deal with differences between systems.

-To understand variables you'll also want to read :ref:`playbooks_conditionals` and :ref:`playbooks_loops`.
-Useful things like the **group_by** module and the ``when`` conditional can also be used with variables, and to help manage differences between systems.

-The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of how variables are used in Ansible.

 .. _valid_variable_names:

 Creating valid variable names
 =============================

-Before you start using variables, it's important to know what are valid variable names.

-Variable names should be letters, numbers, and underscores.
-Variables should always start with a letter.
+Not all strings are valid Ansible variable names.
+A variable name must start with a letter, and can only include letters, numbers, and underscores.

 ``foo_port`` is a great variable.  ``foo5`` is fine too.